Marcejr117/Hacking-Notes-Writeups/content/Walkthrough/HTB/Usage.md

 `raj:raj@raj.com:xander`
 `raj:raj@usage.com:xander`

-- after looking for something interesting i see this file `.monitrc` and looks like there is a password of a http service running on port 2812,
+- after looking for something interesting i see this file `~/.monitrc` and looks like there is a password of a http service running on port 2812.
 >[!example]- Result
 >![[Pasted image 20250323180444.png]]